What is a Chromosome? – Chromosome Definition

 |Also check: Answer Key NEET Exam|

 Karyotyping is a technique to study the structure of chromosomes present in a species.
 Chromosomes are isolated, stained and photographed.
 This technique is useful in finding out any chromosomal abnormalities.

 Karyotype of a human cell (male)

+The chemical composition of a chromosome is histone proteins and DNA.
 Each cell has a pair of each kind of chromosome known as a homologous chromosome.
 Chromosomes are made up of chromatin, which contains a single molecule of DNA and associated proteins.
 Each chromosome contains hundreds and thousands of genes that can precisely code for several proteins in the cell.
 Structure of a chromosome can be best seen during cell division.

 - Chromatid: Each chromosome has two symmetrical structures called chromatids or sister chromatids which is visible in mitotic metaphase.

 - Each chromatid contains a single DNA molecule